Apochrosi/Modding-Requests/README.md

 37 - Terraforming costing different or multiple resources

 Make it so that you can choose what type of resources you must use to terraform a planet.
-In the current vanilla game th terraforming cost can only be paid in energy credits and there doesn't appear to be any way to change that or make it cost multiple types of resources to terraform.
+In the current vanilla game the terraforming cost can only be paid in energy credits and there doesn't appear to be any way to change that or make it cost multiple types of resources to terraform.
 The ability make the terraforming process of a planet cost strategic resources would also be nice.